-International Cricket Council, also known as ICC, is a privately owned entity headquartered in UAE, functioning as a tier 1 media tech buyer.
-Founded in 1909 by representatives from Australia, England, and South Africa, the organization employs approximately 290 individuals and reported $728.5M in revenue as of 2024.
-The council primarily oversees spectator sports, specifically as the global governing body of cricket.
+International Cricket Council, also known as ICC, is a privately owned entity headquartered in UAE.
+Founded in 1909, it employs approximately 290 individuals and reported $728.5M in revenue as of 2024.
+The organization functions as a tier 1 media tech buyer, operating as the global governing body of cricket, originally established by representatives from Australia, England, and South Africa.

 Similar Companies